Tkaixiang/Storeman-Bot/README.md

 - HTTP Server to **receive data** from the Stockpiler App and MongoDB to store it
 - **Targets** with **minimum** and **maximum** amounts (in crates) for the regiment to meet
 - Set a **logi-channel** for the latest targets and stockpile information which is automatically updated whenever a new scan from the Stockpiler app comes in
-- `/spsettimeleft` with interactive buttons for keeping track of whether a reserve stockpile needs refreshing.
+- Keep track of when reserve stockpiles expire, with a configurable list of roles being reminded when a reserve stockpile is about to expire
 - **Roles** (Admin & User) to control the usage of commands between the QM-Team and normal users

 ## So, how does the process go like?